 7. Does the organization have a Supplier Diversity program?

-It is key to understand if the organization is working on DEI at all levels.
+It’s useful to understand if the organization is working on DEI at all levels.
 Are they working to diversify their vendor relationships and have a greater impact on equity in the business world?
 A Supplier Diversity program speaks to a company’s real commitment — they are literally putting their money where their mouth is.

 8. What sort of Diversity, Equity and Inclusion training or learning have you personally been a part of?